rrDumpTruck/Obsidian.Vault/Archive-Recap.md

 ---
 Session 2 (7/6/24)

-Individually Introducing Thump & Illarya, then
+Individually Introducing Thump & Illarya, then Skreep then Sazen.
+The party each meets a strange person in a plague doctors mask they eventually learn to be named "Argus".
+They meet initially at a tavern in a small town to the south named The Bleeding Heart then they head north to Opportunity.
+On the way North, having left Argus the party meets with a group of women traveling south on the Saint's roa

 ---
 Session 1 (6/29/24)